A Practical Survey on Faster and Lighter Transformers: Transformer

 \subsection{Encoder}

 The Transformer's encoder is a function defined as the composition of $L$ identical layers or blocks, each composed of two sub-layers.
-The first sub-layer is the self-attention mechanism which allows the encoder to focus on the relevant part of the sequence for each position, similarly to the inter-attention depicted in Figure~\ref{fig:attention}.
-The second sub-layer is a simple fully connected feed-forward network applied independently and identically to every position (position-wise).
+The first sub-layer is the aforementioned self-attention mechanism.
+The second sub-layer is a simple fully connected feed-forward network applied position-wise, that is, independently and identically to every position.
 The feed-forward network increases the encoder's expressiveness and transforms the self-attention's output for the next layer.

-Inspired by ResNet~\citep{he2015deep}, a skip connection or residual connection is applied around each sub-layer to create a direct path for the gradient to flow through the network.
+Inspired by ResNet~\citep{he2015deep}, a skip connection, shortcut connection, or residual connection is applied around each sub-layer to create a direct path for the gradient to flow throughout the network.
 Notably, residual connections make the training of very deep neural networks more stable.
-Additionally, both sub-layers' outputs are normalized after the residual connection with the layer normalization technique introduced by \citet{ba2016layer}.
+Additionally, both sub-layers' outputs are normalized after the residual connection with the layer normalization technique, referred to as $\mathrm{LayerNorm}$ \cite{ba2016layer}.
 Normalization is a widely adopted technique in deep learning that enables faster and more stable training.
-Although the rationale behind normalization's empirical success is not yet fully understood~\citep{li2020reconciling}, it has been theorized that the main reason is a smoother optimization landscape, and to a lesser extent, a reduction in internal covariance shift~\citep{santurkar2019does}.
+Although the rationale behind the normalization's empirical success is not yet fully understood~\citep{li2020reconciling}, it has been conjectured that this results from a smoother optimization landscape, and to a lesser extent, from a reduction in internal covariance shift~\citep{santurkar2019does}.
 Figure~\ref{fig:transformer} depicts the computational graph of an encoder's layer.